actonlang/acton/docs/acton-by-example/src/hello/shebang.md

 # Shebang

-While Acton is a compiled language and the actonc compiler produces an executable binary, script style execution is also possible through the use of a shebang line.
+While Acton is a compiled language and the `acton` compiler produces an executable binary, script style execution is also possible through the use of a shebang line.

 Source:
 ```python